 In 2000, Carranza was promoted to Sergeant and assigned to West Los Angeles Patrol Division.
 In 2002, Carranza was transferred to Foothill Division where he continued working as a patrol supervisor.
 In 2006, Carranza was selected to supervise the Foothill Area War Room.
 The War Room concept initiated in Foothill focused all available assets in a synchronized crime fighting plan of action.
 In 2007, Carranza transferred to Hollenbeck Division and instituted the War Room concept in that command.

-In 2008 Carranza was promoted to lieutenant and selected to be on the Olympic Area Transition Team.
+In 2008, Carranza was promoted to lieutenant and selected to be on the Olympic Area Transition Team.
 Upon the activation of Olympic Area, Carranza became one of the Patrol Watch Commanders.
 In 2009, Carranza was transferred to West Los Angeles Area.
 At West L.A.
 Carranza started as a Watch Commander and was later selected to command the West L.A.
 Detective Division.
 In 2013 Carranza was promoted to become the OIC of the Valley Communications Dispatch Center.
-In 2015, Carranza was promoted to Captain being assigned to Pacific Area.
+In April of 2015, Carranza was transferred to Hollywood Patrol Division as the Commanding Officer.
+Carranza has had subsequent commands of the Department Operations Center, In-Service Training Division, Director of the Police Academy and in June 2020, assumed command of Transit Services Division.